 Funding is NOT available for:

 - Registration fees for workshops, seminars and meetings that are not directly related to teaching

 - Graduate Student Instructor (GSI) salaries

-- Tuition portion of a Graduate Student Research Assistant (GSRA) appointment
+- The tuition portion of a Graduate Student Research Assistant (GSRA) appointment

 The period of funding may vary to fit the needs of the project, but is limited to two years.
-The funding period must begin in January 2013, and projects must be completed by December 31, 2014.
+The funding period cannot begin until January 2014.
+Projects must be completed by December 31, 2015.

-All Gilbert Whitaker Fund Stage I applications are reviewed and ranked by the appropriate dean and then undergo a review process carried out by members of the CRLT staff and the CRLT Advisory Board, composed of faculty from across campus.
+All Gilbert Whitaker Fund applications are reviewed and ranked by the appropriate dean and then undergo a review process carried out by members of the CRLT staff and the CRLT Advisory Board, composed of faculty from across campus.
 The final funding decisions will be made by the Office of the Provost and Executive Vice President for Academic Affairs.
-Stage I awards will be announced in December 2012.
+Awards will be announced by early January 2014.